CSAFE-ISU/cmcR/cran-comments.md

 This needs correction whether or not the resource recovers."

-Explanation of changes: Certain builds of the package (on r-devel-windows-ix86+x86_64 and r-release-windows-ix86+x86_64) produced a "cannot open URL" error because of a test that relies on the internet.
+Explanation of changes: Certain builds of the package (on r-devel-windows-ix86+x86_64 and r-release-windows-ix86+x86_64) produced a "cannot open URL" error due to a test that relies on downloading files from a U.S. government database.
 It's unclear whether this was due to a time-out, a lack of internet access, or some other reason.
 In any case, this (minor) test is now skipped on CRAN.

 ## Test environments
 * local R installation: release